jamesmontemagno/monkey-cache/README.md

 ## Setup

-It is required that you set a UniqueId for your application so a folder is created specifically for your app on disk.
+It is required that you set a ApplicationId for your application so a folder is created specifically for your app on disk.
 This can be done with a static string on Barrel before calling ANY method:

 ```
-Barrel.UniqueId = "your_unique_name_here";
+Barrel.ApplicationId = "your_unique_name_here";
 ```